In this blog post we’re going to cover the role of the inspection agreement and addenda.

 The only exception to this rule is that, “Inspectors, at their discretion, may disclose observed immediate safety hazards to occupants exposed to such hazards when feasible.”

-Addenda and other information might include items such as Form OP-I which is now included in the contents of the Preamble or it might pertain to other information that the Inspector would like to bring to your attention, i.e. information regarding Corrugated Stainless Steel Tubing (CSST) or other items that may be related but are not included as part of the inspection report.
+Addenda & other information might include items that the inspector would like to bring to your attention, i.e., information regarding Corrugated Stainless-Steel Tubing (CSST) or other items that may be related to but are not required as part of the inspection report.